 Dr. Elam Jayamani

 Chief Technology Officer

 Elam completed his Ph.D. from Max-Planck Institute in Germany in the area of anaerobic microbiology.
 His Ph.D. research was focused on the metabolic pathways leading to short chain fatty acids production (metabolites) in anaerobic bacteria.
 In his postdoctoral research at Professor Ruvkun’s lab at MGH / Harvard Medical School, Elam isolated the microbes that have evolved to target specific host pathways, to benefit the host’s physiology and metabolism.
 Elam has over 20 publications in high impact journals including Nature Cell Biology, PNAS, Journal of Bacteriology, and Antimicrobial Agents and Chemotherapy.

 Zack is Managing Partner at Coppermine Capital a private investment firm he founded in 2002.

 He is currently serving as Chairman of Coppermine Bakery Holdings and is on the boards of Accord Care, Autism Care Partners, and Swan Fabrics.
 He also serves as a director of the Kellogg Company.
 He received a BA from the University of Vermont and earned an MBA from Northwestern University’s Kellogg Graduate School of Management.
 He is a trustee of the George Gund Foundation, Fenn School and the Epiphany School.
-Zack and his wife, Lindsey, live in Concord, MA, with their three children.

 General Partner, NeoNet Capital LLC.